SomeRandomNoobKekeke/BaroUnitTest/README.md

 ## Why?

-it's a little bit more declarative than prints
+It's slightly more declarative than prints

 ## Basic Usage:

-create a class that inherits UnitTest
+Create a class that inherits UnitTest

 Methods ending in "Test" are considered test methods, add some